jafl/nodejs-info/README.md

 Outputs information about Node.js configuration, somewhat comparably to PHP’s `phpinfo()`.

-Includes information about the npm package, operating system, process memory, versions of Node and Node components, the request, and the headers.
+Includes information about the npm package, operating system, process memory, versions of Node and Node components, the environment, the request, and the headers.

 The `nodeinfo()` function returns an HTML page as a string, which can be rendered through any tool:
 Connect, Express, Koa, etc.